WiSeCom-Lab/GLOBECOM-2023-SMOMP/README.md

 # Paper code
-Code to run the simulations and create the figures for the ICASSP paper "Separable multidimensional orthogonal matching pursuit and its application to joint localization and communication at mmWave"
+Code to run the simulations and create the figures for the paper "Separable multidimensional orthogonal matching pursuit and its application to joint localization and communication at mmWave" presented at GLOBECOM 2023

 # Simulation
 The ray tracing scenario has already been run and the simulated results are saves in the `data/office-walls` folder.